-Our main mission is to educate the public on the many uses of wild plants and animals for food, fiber, and medicine.(see free educational documents below) Wild edible plants and animals are the only truly sustainable food source, in that nature, not humans, determines whether they survive and thrive.
-So, it's important that we respect and explore nature and all of its uses.
+Our main mission is to educate the public on the many uses of wild plants and animals for food, fiber, and medicine.
+Wild edible plants and animals are the only truly sustainable food source, in that nature determines whether they survive and thrive.
+So, it's important that we respect, explore, and know nature.
+But we can't do it alone.

 Foraging is surging in popularity globally.
 And the Wild Foodies of Philly is one of the largest foraging MEETUP Groups in the world.
 It's important to note that this is a collaborative effort.
 We learn from each other.
 Members are invited to come on as many tours as you like.
-Some are free and some have fees.
+Some are free and others have fees.
 The more you tour, the more you'll learn!
 The important thing is for people to come together to help each other identify, discuss, incorporate nature into their everyday lives.
 We really encourage you to keep your own scrapbook on these plants and animals.
 And on this webpage we have lots of information, links, and reference material to help get you started.

 POSTING GUIDELINES: Any member can send an email to the group and post a meetup, if the event is within approximately 50 miles of Philadelphia.
 You just need to make “wild plants and/or animals" (for food, fiber, or medicine) the focus of your email or meetup, and not a minor feature.
 You do not need any knowledge of plants if you are simply organizing a group walk to learn about plants (as a collaborative exercise) and not charging a fee.
 If you need to control the size of the group, then you must contact me so that I can make you an "event organizer".
 Don't get too concerned about scheduling a meetup at the same time as other meetups.
 Our membership is big enough at this point that it shouldn't matter.
 Also see Tour Guide Tips.

 Munch on!
 With Care!

-Lynn Landes, founder
+Lynn Landes, Founder

 217 S. Jessup Street